Fornaxian/pixeldrain_web/res/include/md/abuse.md

 * Do not repeatedly send reports about files which have already been removed in the past.
 We will block your e-mail address if this happens.

+If you are not sure if your mailserver is configured correctly, then you can try the spam test at [mail-tester.com](https://www.mail-tester.com/).
+Send an e-mail to the address listed on this site and it will tell you if your mailserver is configured right.
+Pay attention to the SPF, DKIM and DMARC results.

 If your abuse report is rejected for one of the above reasons then you will receive a reply with instructions on how to fix it.